-Philippine troops evict Muslim rebel raiders from village
+Philippine military: Rebels still holding hostages in school

 - Lesson in bias: Columbia City, I hear you loud and clear | Nicole Brodeur

-“They’ve withdrawn from the area, they’re no longer there.
-The school area is safe,” Padilla told a news conference in Manila, adding troops were pursuing the attackers.
+Padilla earlier reported that the rebels have withdrawn from the school after reinforcement troops arrived in Malagakit, but later said troops reported that rebels were still holed up in the low-slung building and that other withdrawing insurgents returned after being blocked by troops nearby.

+Rebel spokesman Abu Misry Mamah acknowledged in a radio interview that his group staged the attack, but said they only took hold of some villagers to protect them amid the gunbattle.

-The rebels, hiding in the marshy heartland of the country’s southern region, broke off from the largest Muslim rebel group several years ago partly to protest peace talks with the government.
+The rebels, mostly encamped in the marshy heartland of the country’s southern region, broke off from the largest Muslim rebel group several years ago partly to protest peace talks with the government.
 The breakaway rebels, however, have been weakened by battle setbacks and some of its commanders have tried to align themselves with the Islamic State group in the hope of securing funding from the Middle East-based group, according to the military.

-Padilla said it was possible the attack was intended to disrupt an ongoing military offensive against a separate group of IS-aligned militants who laid siege May 23 in Marawi city in Lanao del Sur province, about 55 kilometers (35 mile) away.
+Padilla said it was possible the attack was intended to disrupt an ongoing military offensive against a separate group of IS-aligned militants who laid siege May 23 in Marawi in Lanao del Sur province, also in the country’s south.

 “If this is a diversionary move, it’s not the first by these BIFF gunmen,” Padilla said.
 “They have tried to attack more than once and all have been thwarted.”